-Causality exists in natural language sentence and can be identified by linguistic patterns known as causal cues (Chang and Choi 2004).
+s Causality is expressed by natural language texts and can be identified by linguistic patterns known as causal cues (Chang and Choi 2004).
 Consider the following sentences:

-- (1) The $\underline{storm}$ [caused] a tremendous amount of $\underline{damage}$ CAUSE PATTERN EFFECT on the landing beaches. - prepared team precipitation (2) The GIS and contour maps of the area identifying the flooding and landslides [caused by] the rainfall.
-EFFECT PATTERN CAUSE - (3) However Susanoo was in sorrow after the loss of his EFFECT CAUSE mother and he was raging in his kingdom.
+- (1) The [storm]CAUSE [caused]PATTERN a tremendous amount of [damage]EFFECT on the landing beaches. - (2) The team prepared GIS precipitation and contour maps of the area identifying the [flooding]EFFECT and landslides [caused by]PATTERN the [rainfall]CAUSE. - (3) However Susanoo was in $[sorrow]{EFFECT}$ after the $[loss]{CAUSE}$ of his mother and he was raging in his kingdom.

 In sentence (1), 'storm' is the cause of 'damage', and 'damage' is the effect of 'storm'.
-We leverage causal cues (causal patterns) to identify cause and effect roles for our causality knowledge.
+We exploit causal cues (causal patterns) shown in Table 1, to identify cause and effect roles for our causality knowledge.
 For example, "A cause B" is an intra-sentence causal cue where A is a text span that represents the cause and B is a span that represents the effect.
-We set a maximum length L of text span A and B to prevent extracting the noisy pairs too far away from causal cues.
+We set a maximum length L of text span A and Bto prevent extracting noisy pairs too far away from causal cues.
 The text span can be a term, a phrase or a sentence.
-There are also discoure cues such as "If A then B".
+There are also discourse cues such as "If A then B".
 Table 1 shows all 53 intra-sentence and discourse causal cues used in this work.
 We extract all such patterns from a large web corpus, and after lemmatization, pair each term i in A as cause role, denoting as $i_c$ , with each term j in B as effect role, denoting as $j_e$ , to form a list of causal pairs $(i_c, j_e)$ as causal evidences.
-Therefore, from sentence (1), we can harvest (stormc, tremendouse), (stormc, amounte), (stormc, landinge), and (stormc, beache) as causal evidences.
+Therefore, from sentence (1), we can harvest $(\text{storm}c, \text{tremendous}e)$ , $(\text{storm}c, \text{amount}e)$ , (stormc, damagee), (stormc, landinge), and (stormc, beache) as causal evidences.
 In this process, we remove the stop words and only pairs involving nouns, verbs, adjectives and adverbs from WordNet are retained.

 Our extracted causal pairs form a directed network of causal relations.
 Each node in this network is a lemmatized term, while a directed edge between two terms indicates a causal relation.
-A fragment of the causal network with three words in the network is shown in Figure 1.
+A fragment of the causal network with three terms in the network is shown in Figure 1.
 Each edge is annotated with the causality co-occurrences, i.e., the number of times this causal relation was observed in the corpus.